 Action required The Committee is asked to consider and recommend the proposal or recommendation Previous consideration The last procurement policy was approved by the Council in September 2021.
+This updated version is due to be considered by the Audit and Risk Assurance Committee at its meeting on 11 June 2025.

-Next steps The policy will be considered by the People and Resources Committee at its meeting on 12 June 2025 and will subsequently be submitted to the Council meeting on 17 July 2025 for approval.
+Next steps The policy is due to be submitted to the Council meeting on 17 July 2025 for approval.
 Following Council approval, the updated procurement policy will be implemented across the organisation.
 Financial and resource implications Ensuring the procurement policy is adhered to by the organisation and external stakeholders.
 Associated strategic priority/priorities Build a resilient, healthy, capable and sustainable organisation Associated strategic risk(s) 5.a The resources we require to achieve our strategy are not in place or are not sustainable Risk appetite Financial - measured Communication and engagement The Heads of IT and Facilities Management were involved in providing input to the procurement policy.
 Equality, diversity and inclusion (EDI) impact and Welsh language standards The equality impacts were considered when updating the procurement policy.
 Other impact assessments Not applicable Reason for consideration in the private session of the meeting (if applicable) Not applicable